KyleKohlmeyer/KyleKohlmeyer/README.md

 As a side hobby, I founded an online store selling used Lego that has grossed $10,000 in revenue.
 After starting out on Ebay, I decided to shift to Mercari in 2021 due to its ease of listing items and decreased competition.
 I have completed 110+ orders on Mercari with an average order value (AOV) of $67.04.
-The store receives an average of 144 item views per day
+The store receives an average of 144 item views per day.

 ### Associate Instructor at Indiana University (2022 - 2023)
 I led an undergraduate organic chemistry laboratory section of 16 students, providing them with hands-on laboratory experience and ensuring that all EH&S waste disposal guidelines and safety protocols were followed in the teaching lab.
 I also held office hours, assisted with the lecture, and graded for organic chemistry I.